shouldjs/should.js/Readme.md

 ```
 ## .equal(otherValue) and .exactly(otherValue)

-Asserts if a chained object is strictly equal to `otherValue` (using `===` - no type conversion for primitive types and reference equivalence for reference types).
+Asserts if a chained object is strictly equal to `otherValue` (using `===`).
+It means primitive values compared as is (there is no any type conversion) and reference values compared by references.

 ```javascript
 (4).should.equal(4);